Meet the Founder

 We drove out straightaway, hiked down a dirt road past a chicken farm, hopped a rusty gate, and our hearts just about stopped.
 No telephone wires, no houses — just an unbroken landscape of three luscious valleys, and beyond them, the Cleveland National Forest.

-We’ve had the privilege to own that 157 acres of land, The Crown Hill Ranch & Conservation Center, for the past 20 years.
+We have the privilege to own that 157 acres of land, The Crown Hill Ranch & Conservation Center, for the past 20 years.
 The ranch is home to 200 bee hives, 70 olive trees, and 100 lavender plants.
 We also grow and test botanicals known for their healing properties.

 As I continue on this path, I am committed to honoring the legacy of stewardship passed down to me.
-I hope future generations will develop invigorating, committed relationships with the natural world, just as I did on my aunt and uncle’s farm all those years ago.
+I hope future generations will develop committed relationships with the natural world, just as I did on my aunt and uncle’s farm all those years ago.

 Laurie Miller